vanWittlaer/BepoTurboSearch/README.md

 ### How it works

 When a customer types a search term, the plugin searches for products where the product number contains the search term (SQL LIKE '%search-term%').
-Matching products are displayed in a highlighted section above regular search results, showing:
+Matching products are displayed:

+- In the **suggest dropdown**: highlighted section above regular suggestions
+- In the **search results page**: merged into the regular product listing

+Duplicates are automatically removed from Shopware's default results (including variants when their parent is matched).

+Displayed product information:

 - Product name and price
 - Product number (with matching portion highlighted)